CeTTL/eResources/Panopto/how-to-upload-recordings-to-a-Panopto-assignment.md

 ![](images/panopto-addfilesto-folder-n.jpg)

-?> **Mote:** If you only see the paper name, click the arrow next to it to reveal the assignments folder below.
+?> **Note:** If you only see the paper name, click the arrow next to it to reveal the assignments folder below.
 Select the assignments folder name.

 4. Drag and drop your video/audio files into this section.
 Alternatively, click in the file area to browse your computer, select the file(s), then select **Open**.